Ramgram Municipality

-Ramgram is a town and municipality that is the capital of the Parasi District in Lumbini Province of Nepal.
-At the time of the 2011 Nepal census, it had a population of 25,990 in 4,972 households.
+Ramgram is a town and municipality that is the capital of the Nawalparasi (West of Bardaghat Susta) District in Lumbini Province of Nepal.
+At the time of the 2011 Nepal census, it had a population of 64,017 in 13,137 households.
 The former name, Parasi, is still widely used.

-Ramgram is located about 9 km from the Mahendra Highway, the arterial roadway of Nepal, connected through the Sunwal Municipality.
-This roadway is also called Tanka Prasad Acharya Marga.
+Ramgram is located about 9 km from the Mahendra Highway, the arterial roadway of Nepal (connected through the Sunwal Municipality).
+The roadway is also called Tanka Prasad Acharya Marga.
 Jeeps and buses run through this roadway from Sunwal Jeep Station.
 It is also connected through a highway, 5 km from Bumahi, a small town connected to Mahendra Highway.

-Ramgram is mainly Hindu, but it is also an important place for Buddhists, because it is the location of Ramagrama stupa.
-This stupa, which was constructed around 2500 BCE, contains one of the relics of Buddha.
+Ramgram's population is mainly Hindu, but it is also an important place for Buddhists because it is the location of Ramagrama stupa; the stupa, which was constructed around 2500 BCE, contains one of the relics of Buddha.
 Every year, about 7,000 tourists visit the stupa.